 Helpful Tips on How to Strike a Balance Between Comfortable Cute Shoes

 We are Mary Sue and Caroline, co-founders of Suggies.
-We have been in the shoe business our whole career (more than 30 years!), and it's given us a deep understanding of what makes one shoe more cute and comfortable than the next.
+We have worked in the shoe business our whole career (more than 30 years!), and it's given us a deep understanding of what makes one shoe more cute and comfortable than the next.
+Our expertise is comfortable flat shoes for women.

 Tired, throbbing feet are often a result of improper shoes.
 If you're not in proper footwear, then your day can feel like torture.
 Unfortunately, comfy, stylish shoes can be hard to come by, and this is precisely why we make sure every pair from our brand are both appealing AND as comfortable as possible.